Annual report features updated materiality assessment, highlights progress toward sustainability goals

 A leader in technology and innovation and an emerging influence in the industrial electrical space, Southwire Company, LLC, is one of North America’s largest wire and cable producers.
 Southwire and its subsidiaries manufacture building wire and cable, metal-clad cable, portable and electronic cord products, OEM wire products and engineered products.
 In addition, Southwire supplies assembled products, contractor equipment and hand tools.
 For more on Southwire’s products, its community involvement and its vision of sustainability, visit southwiresustainability.com.

-A leader in technology and innovation, Southwire Company, LLC is one of North America’s largest wire and cable producers.
-Southwire and its subsidiaries manufacture building wire and cable, metal-clad cable, portable and electronic cord products, OEM wire products and engineered products.
-In addition, Southwire supplies assembled products, contractor equipment and hand tools.
-For more on Southwire’s products, its community involvement and its vision of sustainability, visit www.southwire.com.
+A leader in technology and innovation, Southwire Company, LLC is one of North America’s largest wire and cable producers and an emerging influence in many important electrical markets.
+Southwire and its subsidiaries manufacture building wire and cable, utility products, metal-clad cable, portable and electronic cord products, OEM wire products and engineered products.
+In addition, Southwire supplies assembled products, contractor equipment, electrical components, hand tools and jobsite power and lighting solutions, and the company provides a variety of field and support services to customers around the world.
+For more information about Southwire’s products, its community involvement and its vision of sustainability, visit www.southwire.com.

 More from Southwire